LiveFastEatTrashRaccoon/RaccoonForFriendica/docs/manual/main.md

 Among these three categories, the only one which allow to be modified is the first one, for which:

-- you can use the "more" button to edit the name or delete it
+- you can use the "⋮" button to edit the name or delete it;
-- you can enter a circle detail screen to see the contacts that belong to it.
+- you can enter a circle detail screen to see the contacts that belong to it and add new ones/remove existing ones.

-Please remember that in Friendica by default all non-group contacts are added to the "Friends" circle and all group contacts are added to "Group" but, albeit being there by default, these are regulars circles that can be changed or deleted.
+Please remember that in Friendica by default all non-group contacts are added to the "Friends" circle and all group contacts are added to "Group".
+Albeit being created by the system, "Friends" and "Groups" are regulars circles that can be changed or deleted.

 <div align="center">
   <img width="310" alt="circle list screen" src="images/circles_list.png" />